klesun-productions/klesun-productions.github.io/entry/public_personal/senior_fullstack_questions.md

 ## CSS questions (6 questions)

-- How do you center a div within it's parent?
+- How do you center a div within its parent?
   - Using either margin:auto or `display:inline-block` + `text-align:center` or `display:flex` + `justify-content:center`.

 - If you want to apply different styles when same page is opened on mobile and desktop, what would you normally use?